ibisba/knowledgebook/content/protocols/finding/_index.en.md

 {{< figure src="images/finding1.png" width=350px >}}

 There you see a list of available protocols and on the left panel you can filter on tags, projects, creators and different types.

+{{< figure src="images/finding2.png" width=350px >}}

 When you have found the protocol you can click on it to obtain more information about it.
 To view or download the protocol you have to access the protocol's page first and then click on Download or View content.

-{{< figure src="images/finding2.png" width=350px >}}
+{{< figure src="images/finding3.png" width=350px >}}